vawser/Craftbox/README.md

 ## Usage
-Scratchpad is the location to write any scripts that you want to run when Craftbox is launched.
+Scratchpad.cs is the location to write any scripts that you want to run when Craftbox is launched.